-- 2. Car parking for non-residential uses is to be provided in accordance with the Auburn DCP 2010. - Car parking is to be provided within the development blocks but may extend under shared zones if required. - 4.
-Car parking is not permitted under public roads or the foreshore and peninsula park in the Western and Eastern Neighbourhoods.
+- Car parking for non-residential uses is to be provided in accordance with the Auburn DCP 2010 Appendix 1 of this DCP. - 3.
+Car parking is to be provided within the development blocks but may extend under shared zones if required. - 4.
+Car parking is not permitted under public roads or the foreshore and peninsula park in the western and eastern neighbourhoods.
 Car parking may intrude under pocket parks provided that appropriate ownership and management agreements are established and it does not preclude or limit deep soil planting. - 5.
 A reduction in the minimum parking rate may be considered where: - the development is not likely to result in any adverse impacts on the safe operation of the surrounding network; and - there are changes to the availability of public transport services within close proximity (walking distance) of the development site.